yunlianqk/HouckLabCodebase/README.md

 Update and maintanence of the code will be done through GitHub.

 ## Installation and maintanence
-All measurement computers use houcklab GitHub account:
+All measurement computers use houcklab GitHub account.
-- Username: houcklab
-- Password: "eletrcon charge"
-- Email: houcklabprinceton@gmail.com

 For your own PC, it is suggested to use your own GitHub account and add it as a collaborator.
-To do this, first log in as *houcklab* using the credentials above, and then go to *Settings -> Collaborators & terms*.
+To do this, first log in as *houcklab*, and then go to *Settings -> Collaborators & terms*.

 ![AddUser](./AddUser.png)